What is PASS?

 PASS focuses on active learning, by reviewing course material in a variety of ways that are engaging and collaborative.
 PASS workshops are led by well-trained and knowledgeable facilitators who have taken the course themselves.
 Attending PASS has been shown to raise your grade, on average, by a full letter grade – that can be the difference between passing and failing, or in keeping your academic scholarship next year.
 Attendance is voluntary and anonymous; you will not be graded and your professor or your TA won’t know if you do or do not attend.
 PASS aims to create a welcoming and supportive environment where you can work through difficult material or ask that question that you didn’t ask in lecture.

-- Final grades increased by over 2 GPA points across all Faculties who participated in a PASS workshop regularly.
+- Final grades increased by 1.9 GPA points across all Faculties who participated in a PASS workshop regularly.

-- The percentage of students receiving a D grade, a failing grade or who withdrew from their program were lowered by 26.25% for students across all faculties who participated in a PASS workshop regularly.
+- The percentage of students receiving a D grade, a failing grade or who withdrew from their course was lowered by 21.68% for students across all faculties who participated in a PASS workshop regularly.

 Who Are Your PASS Facilitators?